ex0dus-0x/structmap/README.md

     key: String
 }

-// ... and an associative map type like ...
+// ... and a HashMap like ...
 let somedata_hm = HashMap::new();
 ```

-Using metaprogramming and code generation capabilities  supported by Rust's support for _procedural macros_, I decided to implement this crate to simply provide conversion support between structs (abstractly known as _product types_), and associative containers, including `HashMap`s and `BTreeMap`s (TODO).

-This was largely inspired by previous work done by @ameo, linked in his blog [here](https://cprimozic.net/blog/writing-a-hashmap-to-struct-procedural-macro-in-rust/), but extends on it to support conversion both ways.
-This crate contains code that is supported for Rust 2018, and includes updated dependencies for AST parsing and code generation.
-It includes one subcrate, `structmap-derive`, which implements the actual procedural macro.
+This removes the need to pattern match on attributes and keys when making a conversion.

+This was largely inspired by [previous work](https://cprimozic.net/blog/writing-a-hashmap-to-struct-procedural-macro-in-rust/) done by [@Ameobea](https://github.com/Ameobea),
+but extends on it much further to support conversion both ways, generic value types, and Rust 2018 conventions.

 ## Usage